msrobi/phomemo_d30/README.md

 Notes on this fork

-- Added support for generating a QRCode image ("fruit" option is not supported with this mode)
+- Added support for generating a QRCode image. "fruit" and "image" options are not supported with this mode.
+- "image" option to allow inclusion of a B&W image on the label (such as a logo), "fruit" and "qrcode" options are not supported.
 - "show" mode that does not require a connection to the label printer (uses matplotlib for displaying images and pygame for rotating images)
-- "image" option to allow inclusion of a B&W image on the label (such as a logo)

 TODO (in no particular order)